afnom/missing-semester/_2024/using_cli_tools_for_work.md

 There are numerous Kubernetes distributions available.
 Most of the Kinds we have already discussed should work on any distribution, and you are most likely to run into issues when dealing with PersistentVolumes and Ingresses.
 Here is a (non-exhaustive) list of Kubernetes distributions:

 - [Minikube](https://minikube.sigs.k8s.io/docs/) is a local Kubernetes distribution targeting Windows, macOS and Linux
-- [Docker-Desktop](https://docs.docker.com/desktop/features/kubernetes/) includes a Kubernetes environment suitagble for local testing on Windows, macOS or Linux
+- [Docker-Desktop](https://docs.docker.com/desktop/features/kubernetes/) includes a Kubernetes environment suitable for local testing on Windows, macOS or Linux
 - Kubernetes in Docker ([KinD](https://kind.sigs.k8s.io/)) is another local Kubernetes environment supporting all three OS'es
 - [K3s](https://k3s.io/) is a lightweight Kubernetes distribution intended for resource-constrained environments
 - [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) is the official tool for creating Kubernetes clusters